mwt/matthewthom.as/_posts/2021-03-22-war-of-attrition-complete-information.md

 \end{aligned}
 $$

-This equation is about as simple as the equilibrium of the linear war of attrition (where $$ \ell_i(x) = -x $$).
+This equation is about as simple as the equilibrium of the linear war of attrition (where $\ell_i(x) = -x$).
 So, it is pretty popular.
 You can try other assumptions in the general equation to to get other expressions.
-For example, the equilibrium where players only pay a fraction of $$ \ell_i $$ when they win is also relatively simple.
+For example, the equilibrium where players only pay a fraction of $\ell_i$ when they win is also relatively simple.